Sadly, just a two-day break in beautiful cosmopolitan Barcelona before heading to Genoa on an overnight ferry.

 Campsite: €19/night including power (with ASCI Camping Card)

-Although we provisioned Reg at the Mercadona in Cambrils as there is open-spaced parking and enough parking room directly opposite, still managed to walk about 3kms to the Mercadona in Sitges for a couple of last minute things.
+Although we provisioned Reg at the Mercadona in Cambrils as there is open-spaced parking and enough parking room directly opposite, still manage to walk about 3kms to the Mercadona in Sitges for a couple of last minute things.

 This Mercadona is right next to the train station and also has a bakery section selling wonderful fresh bread.
 Hate saying goodbye to the Spanish supermarkets and hope Italy has similar.